Union Budget 2026–27: Major Announcements, Sector Impact & What's Next

 ₹40,000 Crore for Electronics & Semiconductors

-To build a stronger manufacturing base, ₹40,000 crore was allocated for electronics and semiconductor ecosystem development, signaling support for tech hardware production.
+To build a stronger manufacturing base, ₹40,000 crore was allocated for electronics and semiconductor ecosystem development, signaling support for tech hardware production.₹20,000 Crore for Carbon Capture & Climate Tech

 A new ₹20,000 crore fund will focus on carbon capture and climate technologies — a major push for heavy industries to reduce emissions.

-A ₹100 Billion District Hostel Scheme
+A Rs100bn District Hostel scheme

 This district hostel scheme will finance girls' hostels at the district level, addressing female dropouts.
 Also, one girl's hostel in every district will have a STEM college funded.